iancenry/Notes_and_basics/backend/system_design/readme.md

         - Now we have a rough blueprint of how customers will access APIs and how the APIs will access the data in the DB. the data in our DB can be filled by a customer or by an external service, in a live streaming system it will probaly be a really high definition camera that is recording live and persisitng to our DB so we use `RTMP: Real Time Media Protocol` which ensures we dont lose any data when recorinf, with WebRTC we might lose data since it is an end user watching a live stream and they want data quick an real but at the source we dont want to lose any data since it will affect everyone.
 Therefore between the camera and DB we need to  setup a high bandwidth expansive network.
         - add rough-3

-    - Above we have looked at the solution from a high level, next we are getting into the low level details of designing the system.
+    - Above we have looked at the solution from a high level, next we are getting into the niitty gritty details of designing the system.
 First we look at how we convert the RAW data and serve to customers:
         - There needs to be a transmission service which takes the live stream (RAW video) and converts it into different resolutions.
 This is done by breaking the video to segments of 10 seconds and give each segment to some programs that will process it into the different resolutions and formats for the different devices.
 Some formats include: h.264 etc.
         - In short we take our raw video footage and convert it into a combination of a resolution and format.
 We can use a map-reduce design pattern where we take a video and split it into 10-seconds-long pieces and sendit to different servers to get different outputs.
 Apart from transforming the video we might also want to compress it in another server depending on the one that is available.
 Here we get different outputs again which can be stored in a DB.
             - add map-reduce image
     - Next we look at how the video will reach the users:
         - The data has to go to the server which is exposing some APIs, when user queries data using a protocol (eg WebRTC) they should be able to get it.
 WebRTC is good for video confrences.
 However in this case it is a broadcast not a conference so we to a protocol suitable for streaming ie., `MPEG-DASH(Dynamic Adaptive Streaming over HTTP)`, with this protocol it means that depending on the bandwidth-network a user is on, they'll be able to see high or low quality video automatically without the user handling the switch.
 We can also use `HLS protocol` for IOS or mac devices.
-    - Next we need to consider what kind of data we need to store in the server
+    - Next we need to consider what kind of data we need to store in the server:
+        - Do we want to store any data at all or make it stateless?
+Statelessness is useful when it comes to request serving and keeping context for every user but for some things you can keep some state like in video you can cache the last 10 minutes of video in the server so that anybody asking for the video that is in the last 10 mins will get it from the cache instead of making a network call all the way to the DB thus saving time and bandwidth.
+            - Add update 1 image
+    - So this are the considerations when it comes to system design; our use case is of a large scale distributed system so our assumption is that there alot of user thus making this much planning and this kind of a design makes sense cost-wise and enginerring effort wise.
+There needs to be fault tolerance and perfomance so we can use CDN solutions to persist some static data and have clients pull the static data from there such as webpages and video data.
+        - update 2 image

+- Important things to notice:
+1. Define the requirements as abstract concepts (Objects)
+2. Objects can be manipulated and queried using API's on server
+3. The data representation need to be stored in databases

+- Once we are done with the above high level blueprint we start thinking about what we need exactly to make the system possible: `protocols`, `database solutions`, sometimes `intermediate design pattern solutions` (load balancers, message queues) which have been converted into tools by various companies for example AWS, interaction of the tools and services.

+## Low Level Design
+44:54